esp-rs/std-training/book/src/01_intro.md

 The advanced course takes it from there to dive deeper into topics like interrupt handling, low-level peripheral access and writing your own drivers.

-⚠️ You will be able to chat with our experts during the training if you are participating to the training.
-In addition, we strongly suggest to join the [community](https://matrix.to/#/#esp-rs:matrix.org) on the Matrix for all technical questions or delivery issues!
+You can join the [esp-rs community](https://matrix.to/#/#esp-rs:matrix.org) on Matrix for all technical questions and  issues!
 The community is open to everyone.

 ## The board